 Charlie joined Watsi on September 1st, 2017.
-Four years ago, Charlie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Charlie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Charlie's most recent donation supported Koemsrorn, a child from Cambodia, to fund ear surgery.

 Charlie has funded healthcare for 29 patients in 9 countries.